miking-lang/miking-ipm/README.md

 - **Data:** data of type (DFA/NFA/Digraph/Graph/BTree).

+- **fig_settings:** custom drawing settings for a specific component type.
+The fig_settings are defined by a sequence of tuples `(a,b,c)`, where `a` is the component type that is used in the model, `b` is a string of space separated graphviz settings (ex: `b = "label="battery" color=green"`) and `c` is the unit for the component value (ex: `c = "V"`).

 - **(input):** a input list containing input.

 - **node2str** and **label2str:**  **toString** functions that return a string that represents the type you are modelling.

 - **direction:** Defines the render direction.
 Takes one of the following values: "TB", "RL", "BT", "LR".

 - **vSettings:** There is an option to customize the nodes when visualizing any of the datatypes (not circuits atm).
-The extra settings names are defined by a sequence of tuples `(a,b)`, where `a` is the name of the node that is used in the model and `b` itself is a sequence of tuples with graphviz settings. `b = [("setting","value"),...]` The different settings could be found in the documentation at <a href="https://graphviz.org/documentation/">graphviz.org</a>.
+The extra settings names are defined by a sequence of tuples `(a,b)`, where `a` is the name of the node that is used in the model and `b` itself is a sequence of tuples with graphviz settings.
+Ex `b = [("setting","value"),...]`.
+The different settings could be found in the documentation at <a href="https://graphviz.org/documentation/">graphviz.org</a>.
 Examples for custom labels could be found below or in the examples directory.
 If you're not interested in adding any customizes settings, just pass an empty sequence `[]`.

-    **Note:** this does not work with file conversion at the moment.

 See the datatypes below for examples.
 ## DFA